Frequently

 • ADHD coaching is about closing the gap between what you know and what you actually do.

-You’re clear on what matters, but your execution isn’t consistent yet.
+You are clear on what matters, but your execution isn’t consistent yet.

 Together, we build decision systems, focus strategies, and structures that match how your brain works, so you can follow through, reduce overwhelm, and operate at the level you’re actually capable of.

-You’ve likely tried tools, systems, and advice and some of it worked, briefly.
+You have likely tried tools, systems, and advice and some of it worked, briefly.

 The issue isn’t effort or knowledge.
 It’s that most approaches don’t adapt to how your brain actually functions.